 Leigh Ann Errico founded LAeRRICO & partners in 2007.
-An executive and team coach, advisor, and consultant, she focuses on Executive Development, Individual and Team Coaching, and Leadership Strategy Consulting.
+An organizational psychologist, executive and team coach, advisor, and consultant, she focuses on increasing workplace productivity and employee well-being, Executive Development, Individual and Team Coaching, and Leadership Strategy Consulting.
 Her collaborative style helps transform lives and careers by targeting the choices and challenges required to get results.
-She helps equip teams for peak performance by fast-tracking individual growth and optimizing group dynamics.
+As an organizational psychologist, she helps equip teams for peak performance by fast-tracking individual growth and optimizing group dynamics.

 Leigh Ann has specialized in successfully managing Human Capital for more than 20 years in numerous industries.
 Most recently, she drove transformation as VP of HR with global pharmaceutical company Daiichi Sankyo.
 Earlier she served as VP of HR for Schering Plough (now Merck).
 Throughout her career she has successfully applied her experiences and knowledge in various positions at Lucent Technologies, Merrill Lynch, M&M Mars and AT&T.